 Outside of New York and L.A., Paris is the city I know best.
-My first overseas trip was there, with my mom, sister, aunt, and grandma.
-I was eight, and the first bite of a French butter croissant sparked a lifelong obsession with purist pastry.
+My first overseas trip was there.
+I was eight, and the first bite of a French butter croissant sparked a lifelong obsession with the purist pastry.
 In high school, I spent several summers in the French capital.
-A handful of shorter trips throughout my 20s culminated in a six-week stay in the summer of 2022, during which I did extensive reconnaissance.
+Then, a handful of shorter trips throughout my 20s culminated in a six-week stay in the summer of 2022, during which I did extensive reconnaissance.
 Now in my 30s, I have a solid grasp of the Parisian food scene, and I visit at least once a year, if not twice.

 I love shopping for clothes in Paris almost as much as I love eating there, but to keep things manageable, this list sticks to my beat: where to eat and drink, with the added bonus of places to buy food gifts and kitchen essentials.

 A few notes on neighborhoods and getting around.
-I most often find myself in Oberkampf (on the border of the 10th and 11th arrondissements), Belleville (just below the beautiful Parc des Buttes-Chaumont), and Le Marais.
-That said, Paris is exceptionally walkable, with a smooth metro system and an abundance of electric Lime bikes, so don’t hesitate to book a table that looks far afield.
+I find myself most often in Oberkampf (on the border of the 10th and 11th arrondissements), Belleville (just below the beautiful Parc des Buttes-Chaumont), and Le Marais.
+That said, Paris is exceptionally walkable, with a smooth metro system and an abundance of Lime electric bikes, so don’t hesitate to book a table that's a bit further afield.